Sulaiman marked one year at Purify Your Gaze with happy tears. Zeyad Ramadan noticed the hope and optimism in his voice. We catch up with him here.

 We went to a restaurant together and had a good ice-breaker.
 No doubt we were apprehensive sitting in a public place to discuss our issues.
 Once we sat down in the restaurant, the noise of various conversations throughout the restaurant didn’t mean we had to whisper to each other.
 This was a fantastic meeting as we knew each other’s secret which has never even been shared with anyone openly.

-By this point I had 5 weeks’ worth of sobriety and I knew this because I was using the Self-Care Tracker in the Breaking Free Program.
+By this point I had 5 weeks’ worth of sobriety and I knew this because I was using the Self-Care Tracker in the Purify Your Gaze Program.

 All of us were at different stages in our recovery, but the best thing is that we could share our learning experiences.